 As the ARFID classification is still quite new, we don’t have much data on how common it is, and no perfect diagnostic tool for it.
 Eating disorders dietician Paola Falcoski, who specialises in ARFID and impressed me with an excellent presentation at a conference, pointed me to this semi-structured interview).
 Listen to her whistle-stop tour of treatments for ARFID on this podcast.

 According to Psychiatrist Dasha Nicholls, ARFID occurs in adults but it is one of the more common eating disorders among young children (sometimes almost from birth) or among people with autism spectrum disorder (ASD).
 In boys age 12, you might expect more ARFID than anorexia – the reverse with girls.

 For help on autism combined with eating disorders, please see my page here.
 Note that autistic people can suffer from any of the eating disorders, not just ARFID.

 Here are books recommended by Paola Falcoski for ARFID:

-Parents of children with ARFID like those and also these below:
+Parents of children with ARFID like the above and also these: